-To ensure that travel to the Nyes Road satellite clinic is not burdensome, most residents have only 1 day at the satellite office per week.
+To ensure that travel to the Nyes Road/Camp Hill satellite clinic is not burdensome, most residents have only 1 day at the satellite office per week.
 The absolute limit is 2 days at the satellite clinic per week.
 There are no half-day clinics at the satellite office: once you are there, you stay there for the whole day to minimize travel requirements.
-When at the satellite office, residents are not expected to come back to Hershey at the end of the day (e.g., for consult rounds) but they are still expected to attend morning conference at Hershey.
-Adequate travel time is allowed to get to the Nyes Road satellite office after morning conference.
+When at the satellite office, residents are not expected to come back to Hershey at the end of the day, but they are still expected to attend morning conference at Hershey.
+Adequate travel time is allowed to get to the Nyes Road and the Camp Hill satellite offices after morning conference.

-Second year residents will spend 2 months in Dermatopathology and 1 month in Mohs surgery.
-Third year residents have 4 weeks of elective time—which may be utilized for Dermatopathology, Mohs surgery, research, or training in outside institutions.
-For ease of patient continuity during elective months, 1 full day of clinic is incorporated per week during the elective time.
+5. What electives are available?
+Each year, residents spend time rotating through Mohs surgery and Dermatopathology.
+Third year residents have also have several weeks of available elective time, which may be utilized for Dermatopathology, Mohs surgery, research, or training in outside institutions.
+For ease of patient continuity during elective months, 1 half day of clinic is incorporated per week during the elective time.
 Special arrangements can be made for clinic coverage during away electives.

 For those interested in city life, Hershey is located 15 minutes away from Harrisburg, 1.5 hours from Philadelphia/Baltimore, 2 hours away from Washington DC and 3 hours away from New York City.